Rizal Memorial Sports Complex

 The Rizal Memorial Sports Complex (RMSC; formerly known as Rizal Memorial Field) is a national sports complex of the Philippines, located on Pablo Ocampo St. (formerly Vito Cruz St.), Malate, Manila.
 It is named in honor of the country's national hero, José Rizal (1861–1896).
 The complex is currently managed by the Philippine Sports Commission, while the property is owned by the Manila City government.
-The complex also houses the administrative office of the PSC, and quarters for the Philippine national athletes.
+The complex also houses the administrative office of the PSC, and quarters for the Philippines' national athletes.

 History

 Standing on the site of the former Manila Carnival Grounds, the Rizal Memorial Sports Complex (then known as Rizal Memorial Field) was constructed in 1927 and was inaugurated in time for the 1934 Far Eastern Championship Games.
 The land was donated by the Vito Cruz family and the initial sports facilities - the track and football stadium, the baseball stadium, the tennis stadium (later renovated into an indoor arena) and the swimming stadium - were designed by architect Juan Arellano in the Art Deco style.
 It was planned and built by then-Public Works secretary, Antonio de las Alas.
 Construction for a multi-purpose arena was begun in the 1960s.